NeuCharFramework/NcfDocs/docs/start/start-develop/get-ncf-template.md

 ### Method 3: Fork First, Then Sync Git (Recommended)

-Open the project source address, click the [Fork] button in the upper right corner to make a copy of the official source code under your own account, and then repeat the above "Method 2" in your own forked project:
+Open the project source address, click the [Fork] button in the upper right corner to make a copy of the official source code under your own account, and then repeat the above "Method 2" under your own copy project:
 <img src="./images/get-ncf-tempate-04-fork.png" />

-> Note: The forked repository will not automatically sync with the official source code.
+> Note: The Forked repository will not automatically sync the official source code.
 To get the latest source code, you need to manually sync again.